Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Yeah, bold choice, yeah.

-combined with his bravery made him famous,
+combined with his bravery, made him famous,

 with men under his command describing his presence

-as helping to alleviate their fear before going over the top
+as helping to alleviate their fear

-during the trenches.
+During the trenches.

-But he also terrified men,
+But he also terrified men.

 because they knew that he was willing to do fucking anything,